|

 A celebrated and fundamental result from functional analysis, Grothendieck's inequality, then shows that the classical value of XOR games can be approximated to within a factor 1.78... (this factor is known as Grothendieck's constant).

-As for the quantum value of XOR game, a surprising result of Tsirelson shows that these values are exactly the optimum of the semidefinite relaxition for the classical value!
+As for the quantum value of XOR game, a surprising result of Tsirelson shows that these values are exactly the optimum of the semidefinite relaxation for the classical value!

 Hierarchies of semidefinite programing relaxations involving increasing numbers of constraints, can be used to approximate optimization problems for which no good polynomial-time approxiamtion algortihms are known.
 Recently, hierarchies for polynomial optimization problems in non-commutative variables were discovered.
-These can be used, for example, to approximate the entangled winning probability of nonlocal games.
+These can be used, for example, to approximate the quantum value of nonlocal games and quantum analogues of classical graph parameters.

 The following people are involved in research related to this project: